In Depth Patient Reports - default

 - Make sure wood-burning stoves or fireplaces are well ventilated and meet the Environmental Protection Agency's safety standards.
 Burn only pressed wood products labeled "exterior grade," because they contain the fewest pollutants.

 - Ventilate by keeping windows open (weather permitting), using exhaust fans for stoves and vents for furnaces, and keeping fireplace flues open.

 Surgery, as a last resort, may help some patients with very severe COPD.
 Coverage for such procedures varies among insurance carriers.
 A major drawback is that patients must be in good enough health to undergo major surgery.
 By the time COPD is advanced, however, this is usually not the case.
 As a result, surgery cannot help most COPD patients.

 The three available surgical options that are appropriate for some patients with COPD are lung transplantation, lung-volume reduction surgery, and bullectomy.

-Three-year survival rates after lung transplantation are about 60% for patients with emphysema or alpha-1 antitrypsin deficiency.
-Patients may have a transplant of one lung, both lungs, or the lungs plus the heart.
+Three-year survival rates after lung transplantation are about 65% for patients with emphysema or alpha-1 antitrypsin deficiency.
+Patients may have a transplant of one lung, both lungs, or the lungs plus the heart (more rarely).
 The increasingly long waiting time for donor organs and the extraordinary expense are both obstacles to this procedure.